 Finish: Beautifully lingering with tones of soft smoke, spice and a burst of citrus.

 I can honestly say that I’ve never had a Bowmore that I didn’t enjoy, and many of their expressions I do truly love.
-Their 12 year, the heart of the Bowmore range, is a fabulous bottle.
+Their 12 year, the heart of the Bowmore range, is a fabulous bottle of whisky.
 It exhibits some beautiful coastal tones with a gentle peat, and some marvelous floral elements that makes it a great entry bottle for Bowmore.

 Nose: Light smoke and citrus tones are followed by floral notes of heather.